Ula666/Ula666/README.md

 ### Hi there 👋
-- 🌱 I’m currently developing my skills as a Junior DevOps
+- 🌱 I’m currently developing my skills as a Software Engineer.

 ## Projects from Sparta: